zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/release_notes/_index.md

 Release notes will be released on the first week of each month and will cover the previous month.

+## September 2021

+* Switch inbound SQL MI port from 1433 to 11433
+* Switch inbound PostgreSQL port from 5432 to 15432
+* Remove custom-locations-oid parameter from connected cluster onboarding scripts
+* Add --kubeconfig parameter to custom location creation

 ## August 2021

 * New [Azure Monitor workbook](https://azurearcjumpstart.io/azure_jumpstart_arcbox/workbook/) included that provides single pane of glass monitoring for all ArcBox resources.